iihc2024/iihc2024.github.io/index.md

 nav_exclude: true
 ---

-We propose a new competition for optimization methods, called the International Integrated Healthcare Competition, that intends to stimulate research focusing on the specifics of integrated scheduling problems in healthcare.
+The Integrated Healthcare Timetabling Competition intends to stimulate research focusing on the challenges of integrated optimization problems.

-Here we provide all the information needed to participate in the competition, which will begin in September 2024 and will finish in March 2025.
+Here we provide all the information needed to participate in the competition.

+Competition period: <u>1st September 2024</u> till <u>31 March 2025</u>.